ParaCoToUl/noarr-pipelines/docs/core-principles-rework.md

 The scheduler calls `can_advance` on all nodes, trying to get them to advance.
 If all the nodes are *idle* and also respond negatively to `can_advance`, it means there are no nodes to be advanced and the pipeline terminates.

+The library currently provides only the `DebuggingScheduler` whose implementation is described in a [later section on debugging](#debugging).
+It is possible to add more sophisticated schedulers later.

 Each node can perform some action during the pipeline initialization and termination by using the corresponding event methods:

 ```cpp